visciang/dataspecs/README.md

 ```

 DataSpec tries to figure out how to translate its input to a typespec.

-Some types can be simply mapped one to one, all the scalar types such as
-booleans, integers, etc. and some composite types such as lists, plain maps.
+Scalar types (such as booleans, integers, etc.) and some composite types (such as lists, plain maps), can be simply mapped one to one after validation without any additional transformation.

-However, not all types have natural representations in JSON, for example dates,
-or don't want to expose their internals (opaque types).
+However, not all Elixir types have natural representations in JSON-like data, for example dates, or don't want to expose their internals (opaque types).

+## Custom type loaders

 In these cases you can pass a set of custom type loaders along as an optional argument
-to the DataSpec.load function
+to the `DataSpec.load` function

 ```elixir
 defmodule LogRow do